EVALUATION SERVICES

 Feeding therapy/consultation services are specifically designed for children who experience difficulties chewing, swallowing, or accepting a variety of nutrient rich foods.
 These barriers often result in compromised nutrition and growth as well as family stress and resultant social implications.
 There are a variety of factors that can impact children from becoming competent feeders including feeding aversions, sensory processing challenges, food anxiety, immature chewing patterns, tethered tissues, counterproductive feeding practices and underlying medical issues including reflux, food allergies/intolerances, and other underlying gastrointestinal disorders.

-Baby Led Weaning and Modified Baby Led Weaning- Lori is skilled in assisting families transitioning their childen to solids in a safe and responsive manner.
+Baby Led Weaning and Adapted Baby Led Weaning- Lori is skilled in assisting families transitioning their childen to solids in a safe and responsive manner.
 She provides support for families during this transition, taking into account the child's oral motor skill level, self feeding skills and interest.
 She provides clear guidance on food choices that will help to improve sensory motor skills, parent roles and mealtime structure.

 Independent Educational Evaluation